This BLOG On Property Homeowners Insurance Was Updated And PUBLISHED On March 11th, 2020

 - Property Homeowners Insurance that pays the policyholder the cost of replacing the damaged property without deduction for depreciation

 - This coverage is not available in all states and some companies limit the coverage to 120 percent of the cost of rebuilding your home

-- Property Homeowners Insurance under which the insurance policyholder receives an amount equal to the replacement value of damaged property minus an allowance for depreciation
+- Property Homeowners Insurance under which the insurance policyholder receives an amount equal to the replacement value of the damaged property minus an allowance for depreciation

 For a quick estimate of the amount to rebuild your home, multiply the local building costs per square foot by the total square footage of your house.
 To find out the building rates in your area, consult your local builders’ association or real estate appraiser.